LLNL/axom/src/docs/sphinx/coding_guidelines/coding_guidelines.rst

 .. ##
 .. ## All rights reserved.
 .. ##
-.. ## This file cannot be distributed without permission and
+.. ## This file candistributed without permission and
 .. ## further review from Lawrence Livermore National Laboratory.
 .. ##